Patrick McBrearty: International rules

 McBrearty was called up for Ireland ahead of the 2013 & 2015 International Rules Series against Australia.
 He started the first Test at Breffni Park, then came on in the second Test at Croke Park to smash home the goal of that game, as Ireland romped to a record-breaking victory.

 Personal life

 McBrearty is a former employee of construction recruitment firm, 3D Personnel.
+A 2015 survey — conducted among U.S. women with little or no knowledge of Gaelic games — ranked McBrearty as the seventh sexiest GAA player, second in Ulster and top in Donegal.